ildar-shaimordanov/my-scripts/doc/setcmd.md

-_This page tells about `setcmd` script introducing more usability and flexibility to Windows batch script._

 The tool was developed to enhance the functionality of `cmd.exe` similar to Unix-like shells.
 It is completely written as batch script